-Terminology: In order to emphasize the Jewish nature of all Scripture and message I use the terms ADONAI (for 'LORD' when quoting a Tanakh source), Yeshua (Jesus), Messiah (Christ), Tanakh (Old Testament), and Besekh (New Testament).
+Terminology: In order to emphasize the Hebrew and Jewish nature of all Scripture and its central figure I use the terms ADONAI (for 'LORD' when quoting a Tanakh source), Yeshua (Jesus), Messiah (Christ), Tanakh (Old Testament), and Besekh (New Testament).
 Quotations marked with the initials "BR" indicate the translation of the author.

 In the Torah (Pentateuch) God commanded Israel to observe specific holy days and festivals.
 These "appointed times," summarized in Leviticus 23, were designed to celebrate God's grace in the past and the present.
 All the designated days on God's calendar, including the first and last days of week-long festivals, were considered sabbaths, because ordinary work was prohibited on those days.
 The Hebrew calendar has an astronomical basis.
 Every day of the calendar begins at sundown since the days in the creation week of Genesis 1 are described as "evening and morning."
 The Torah instructions for observance of festivals refer to this manner of determining the beginning and ending of a day.
 In contrast days on the world's civil calendar begin at midnight.